 Koğuş B1 BahçeDere Köyü Yenişakran 35800

-- Opportunities for action and timeline lie below
+- Opportunities for action

 - IDEA Spanish-language appeal of past-President Luis Camacho, and letter from Costa Rican Philosophical Association, further below.